FHFA Proposes to Repeal Fair Lending Rule

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Arizona to supplement state, tribal and local recovery efforts in areas affected by the Shake Fire on July 9, 2024.
+FEMA has issued a Major Disaster Declaration for the state of New Mexico to supplement state, tribal, and local recovery efforts in areas affected by severe storms, flooding, and landslides beginning June 23, 2025 and continuing.
 The following counties have been approved for assistance:

 Public Assistance: